medblocks/medblocks-ui/README.md

 ![medblocks ui logo](./public/medblocks-ui-medium.png)

 # Medblocks UI
 Web Components for rapid development of openEHR systems.
-Read this [blog post]() and watch [this video]() to know more.
+Read this [blog post](https://blog.medblocks.org/2021-01-26-introducing-medblocks-ui/) to learn more.

 A live version can be found at: https://sidharthramesh.github.io/medblocks-ui/

 # Notes for Developers
 - This is a [Svelte](https://svelte.dev/) + Typescript project.
-It's a very easy framework to get started with if you know HTML, CSS and Javascript.
+It's an easy framework to get started with if you know HTML, CSS and Javascript.
 - [Bulma](https://bulma.io/) is being used as the CSS framework.
 You can customize it at `src/css/main.scss`.
 - The `docgen.js` script automatically generates component customization values from JSDocs within `.svelte` files.
 The output is at `jsdocs.json`.
 The script is automatically run before `npm run build` and `npm run dev`.
 - All commits must follow the [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/).
 The vscode extension has been added to the `.vscode/extensions.json` file.